|Minimum Investment||$2,500||$5 million|

 Performance data quotes are past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For performance data current to the most recent month-end, please call 1-866-777-8227.

 The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
+The Morningstar Rating does not include any adjustment for sales loads.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
-CAMIX was rated against 606 Foreign Large Blend funds over a three year period, 542 over a five year period and 329 over a ten year period.
+CAMIX was rated against 605 Foreign Large Blend funds over a three year period, 536 over a five year period and 355 over a ten year period.
 With respect to these Foreign Large Blend funds, CAMIX received a rating of 4 stars, 4 stars, and 4 stars respectively.
 Past performance is no guarantee of future results.

 Price/Earnings F1Y is a calculation that divides the current share price by the estimates of earnings in the next four quarters.
-Debt/Equity - Long Term is a calculation that takes interest bearing, long-term debt divided by shareholder equity.
+Debt/Equity - Long Term is a calculation that takes interest-bearing, long-term debt divided by shareholder equity.
 EPS Growth - Long Term is a calculation that takes the company’s estimated profits for five years divided by the outstanding shares.
 Active share is a holdings-based measure of active management representing the percentage of securities in a portfolio that differ from those in the benchmark index.
 Alpha is a measure of risk-adjusted performance.
 Beta is a measure of risk in relation to the market or benchmark.
-The Sharpe Ratio is a direct measure of reward-to-risk and is calculated by subtracting the risk free rate from the rate of return for a portfolio and dividing the result by the standard deviation.
+The Sharpe Ratio is a direct measure of reward-to-risk and is calculated by subtracting the risk-free rate from the rate of return for a portfolio and dividing the result by the standard deviation.
 Standard Deviation is a statistical measure of historical volatility; a measure of the extent to which numbers are spread around their average.
 R-Squared measures how closely a portfolio’s performance correlates with the performance of a benchmark index.These calculations are not a forecast of the Fund’s future performance.

 This material represents the portfolio manager’s opinion and is an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice or a specific recommendation of securities.

-Cambiar Funds are distributed by SEI Investments Distribution Co., 1 Freedom Valley Dr Oaks, PA 19456, which is not affiliated with the Advisor.
+Cambiar Funds are distributed by SEI Investments Distribution Co., 1 Freedom Valley Dr. Oaks, PA 19456, which is not affiliated with the Advisor.
 Cambiar Funds are available to US investors only.
 Strategies included within the Institutional Investor offer are not mutual funds and are not affiliated with SEI Investments Distribution Co.